karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 }
 ```

-Like it says in the comment in the code: For this example we have split our game into three separate packages.
-These could live in three folders called game, main and main_release.
+In our earlier examples we compiled using `odin build main.odin -file`, i.e. we hadn't separated things into packages, instead we compiled specific source files directly.
+Now we need the code that goes into the game DLL to live in a separate package it can be imported into our main_release program.
+Therefore we would in this example split everything into three packages that live in folders named game, main and main_release.
 You'd compile the game DLL by running `odin build game -build-mode:dll -out:game.dll` and the main program by running `odin build main` and finally the main_release program by running `odin build main_release`.

-Note: The main_release program directly includes the game code.
+Note: The main_release program directly imports the game code.
 The game.dll is not needed for this type of release build, it's all compiled into a single exe.

 ### I can't recompile game DLL with debugger attached